pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 ```

 Parameters:
-- channels (required) — Type: Array; Channels to count messages for.
+- channels (required) — Type: Array; Channels to fetch message counts for.
-- channelsTimetoken (required) — Type: Array; Timetokens aligned with channels.
-A single timetoken applies to all channels; otherwise, array lengths must match or a PNStatus error is returned.
+- channelsTimetoken (required) — Type: Array; Single timetoken applies to all channels, or provide one per channel (lengths must match) or a PNStatus error is returned.

 ### Sample code

 ```
 1

 ```

 ### Returns

 PNMessageCountsResult:
-- getChannels() — Type: Array; Associative array of channel => count.
-Channels with 0 messages return 0.
-Channels with >= 10,000 messages return 10000.
+- getChannels() — Array; Associative array channel => count (0 if none; 10000 if 10,000 or more).

 ### Other examples